Examining the Kansas City Chiefs' roster:

 RUNNING BACKS (4)

 There’s room for another player here if the Chiefs believe they need to keep two running backs in addition to Charles and Sherman, the fullback.
 They needed three in last season’s playoff game in Indianapolis.
-Thomas is listed as a back and might get some work as one, but he’s too small to be an every-down player if that’s what the Chiefs require.
-So Cyrus Gray, a useful special-teams player, or Joe McKnight could also stick.
+Thomas is listed as a back and has been getting some work as one, but he’s too small to be an every-down player if that’s what the Chiefs require.
+So Cyrus Gray, a useful special-teams player, could also stick.

 TIGHT END (3)

 Kelce’s troublesome knee could impact the roster decisions here.
-If his knee remains balky, the Chiefs could keep Sean McGrath.
+If his knee remains balky, the Chiefs could keep Richard Gordon.

 OFFENSIVE LINE (10)

 One starting tackle, Stephenson, injured an ankle while the other, Fisher, is limited because of a balky shoulder.
 So the Chiefs may have to keep an extra tackle and Harris could be it.
 He's getting a long look in training camp.

 There’s no need to keep more linemen, not with Poe playing so many snaps and the Chiefs occasionally using only two linemen, and sometimes one.

 At no other position on defense is the starting lineup so set with Derrick Johnson and Mays on the inside and Houston and Hali on the outside.